 Applying to a degree or certificate program at Golden Gate University allows applicants to be considered for admission with a lowered English-language proficiency score.
 There is no separate application for PLUS, because PLUS does not enroll non-GGU students.

 Are PLUS participants admitted to Golden Gate University?

 Yes.
 Graduate and undergraduate PLUS students are provisionally admitted to GGU, and receive entry documents from the GGU Admissions Office to support visa applications, if overseas.
-Because all PLUS students are admitted to GGU, all GGU services -- computer labs, libraries, career and internship services, international admissions and advising services, health insurance, academic advising -- are part of their support system as soon as they enroll.
+Because all PLUS students are admitted to GGU, all GGU services -- computer labs, libraries, career and internship services, admissions and advising services, health insurance, academic advising -- are part of their support system as soon as they enroll.

 Do PLUS participants have to take the TOEFL again?